neondatabase/website/content/flow/index.md

 - Hundreds of ephemeral environments can be created instantaneously, complete with schema and data
 - Everything can be automated via API, adding to existing CI/CD pipelines
-- If environments need to be reset, it takes one click
+- If environments need to be reset, it takes one API call

 ### Local Development Workflow: One Database Branch per Developer